spring-tips/configuration/README.md

 └── configuration-0.0.1-SNAPSHOT.jar

 0 directories, 2 files
 ```

 Spring Boot is aware of Spring profiles, as well.
-Profiles are a mechanism that let you tag objects and property files so that they can be seleteively activate or deactivated at runtime.
-Thi sis great if you want ot have environment specificc configuhratio.
-Yo ucan tag a spring bean or a configuration file as belonging to a parituclar profile and SPring iwl automatically load it for you when that profile is activated.
+Profiles are a mechanism that lets you tag objects and property files so that they can be selectively activated or deactivated at runtime.
+This is great if you want to have an environment-specific configuration.
+You can tag a Spring bean or a configuration file as belonging to a particular profile, and Spring will automatically load it for you when that profile is activated.

-Profile names are, basically, arbitrary. there are some profiles that are magic - that Spring honors in a parituclar way.
-But generally, the names areup tp you. i find it very useful to map my profiles to differen tenvironemtns, dev, qa, staging, prod, etc.
+Profile names are, basically, arbitrary.
+Some profiles are magic - that Spring honors in a particular way.
+The most interesting of these is `default`, which is activated when no other profile is active.
+But generally, the names are up to you.
+I find it very useful to map my profiles to different environments: `dev`, `qa`, `staging`, `prod`, etc.

-Let's say that theres a profile called `dev`.
+Let's say that there's a profile called `dev`.
 Spring Boot will automatically load `application-dev.properties`.
-It'll laod that in addition to applicatin.properties. fi there are any conflcits between values in the the two files, then more specific file - the one with the profile - wins. you could have a default value that applies absent a partiular profike, and then provide specifcs in the config for a prfile.
+It'll load that in addition to applicatin.properties.
+If there are any conflicts between values in the two files, then the more specific file - the one with the profile - wins.
+You could have a default value that applies absent a particular profile, and then provide specifics in the config for a profile.

-You can activate a given profile a number o didferent ways but the easiest is to just speicfy it on the command line. or you could turn it on in your IDE's run configurations dialog box.
-IntelliJ and Spring Tool Suite bothprovide a palce to specify the profile to sue when running the application.
+You can activate a given profile in several different ways, but the easiest is just to specify it on the command line.
+Or you could turn it on in your IDE's run configurations dialog box.
+IntelliJ and Spring Tool Suite both provide a place to specify the profile to sue when running the application.
 You can also set an env var, `SPRING_PROFILES_ACTIVE`, or specify an argument on the command line `--spring.profiles.active`.
-Either one acepts a comma delimited list of profiles - you  can activate more than on eprofle at a time.
+Either one accepts a comma-delimited list of profiles - you can activate more than one profile at a time.

 Le'ts try that out.

-Creat sa file called application-dev.properiotes.
-Put the following value in to it.
+Create a file called `application-dev.properties`.
+Put the following value in it.

 ```properties
 message-from-application-properties=Hello from dev application.properties
 ```

-Thi shas the same keuy as the one in application.properties.
+This property has the same key like the one in `application.properties`.
 The java code here is identical to what we had before.
-Jut be sure to specificy the prfile before you start the Spring aplication.
-You can use the envronment variable, properties, etc. You can even speicfy it programmatically when building the `SpringApplication` in the `main()` method.
+Just be sure to specify the profile before you start the Spring application.
+You can use the environment variable, properties, etc. You can even define it programmatically when building the `SpringApplication` in the `main()` method.

 ```java
 package com.example.configuration.profiles;